metricswave/backend/content/collections/pages/for-bootstrappers.md

     content: |-
       You don't need a overkilled application like Google Analytics to monitor your business.

-      You need a simple app that gives you the metrics you need to understand your traffic and user behabiour and that's what you'll get with MetricsWave.
+      You need a simple app that gives you the metrics you need to understand your traffic and user behaviour and that's what you'll get with MetricsWave.
     image: pages/scr-20230725-ryss.png
     dark_image: pages/scr-20230725-ryzs.png
     type: section_with_image